ponylang/rfcs/text/0000-llvm-cli-opts-integration.md

 3. Not available in release build, as we want to keep minimum exposure of internal LLVM part to normal users.

 # Detailed design

-One of the goals of this feature is to keep LLVM-specific command line options separated from existing `ponyc` command line options.
-There are two ways to achieve it.
+LLVM already has a nice and handy infrastructure for command line interface.
+Configuring command line options for LLVM would be as simple as calling just one function (i.e. `llvm::cl::ParseEnvironmentOptions`).
+The real challenge here is to avoid conflicts between LLVM-specific command line options and existing `ponyc` command line options.
+Here are two possible options:

 ## Option1 - Clang style options prepending
 For every LLVM-specific command line option, one need to prepend a special token command line options before it.
 For example, to pass `-basicaa-recphi` , a LLVM-specific option, to `ponyc`, instead of running command like this:
 ```